Asian Americans in arts and entertainment: Bruce Lee

-Bruce Lee was the action director in The Wrecking Crew (1968) and was a main character in the 1960 television series The Green Hornet.
-He was in a variety of films up to Enter the Dragon (1973), which was one of the highest-grossing films of the 1970s, with US gross of $100 million.
+Bruce Lee was the action director in The Wrecking Crew (1968) and a main character in the 1960 television series The Green Hornet.
+He was in a variety of films up to Enter the Dragon (1973), one of the highest-grossing films of the 1970s, with a US gross of $100 million.

 However, he abandoned Hollywood in the early 1970s and achieved worldwide fame in Hong Kong.
-Bruce Lee has made a substantial impact with martial arts and entertainment.
+Lee has made a substantial impact with martial arts and entertainment.
 He claimed to not fit into the established martial arts scene in San Francisco when he arrived in 1959.
-Lee encountered a diverse group of martial artists within the bay area who held a similar philosophy.
+He encountered a diverse group of martial artists within the Bay Area who held a similar philosophy.
 Lee signed a two-film contract, eventually bringing his family over to Hong Kong as well.
-Towards the end of 1972, Lee was a major movie star in Asia.
+Towards the end of 1972, he was a major movie star in Asia.